 Networking refreshment break

-Progress and benefit of using FE analyses for offshore pipeline systems
+Progress and benefit of FE analyses for offshore pipeline systems

 Introduction to hydrogen pipelines